Juzhan/TAP-Net/doc/data.md

     * For data 1, we have 3 positons of each block: [0,0],[3,0],[3,1]
     * For data 2, we have 3 positons of each block: [0,0],[1,0],[3,0]
-    * The pos.txt should looks like:
+    * The pos.txt will be:
     ```
     0 0 3 0 3 1  #  data 1 block positions
     0 0 1 0 3 0  #  data 2 block positions